Florida Man Killed By His Own Large, Flightless Bird

 “The cassowary can slice open any predator or potential threat with a single swift kick.
 Powerful legs help the cassowary run up to 31 miles per hour… through the dense forest underbrush.”

 Cassowaries are sought-after and are farmed for collectors, as their meat is considered tough.
 The Florida man, Marvin Hajos, 75, was raising the birds, which are hatched out of large, bright green eggs.
-Gainesville.com explains that cassowary are considered among the most dangerous birds in the world, and they don’t tend to be particularly friendly to humans.
+Gainesville Sun explains that cassowary are considered among the most dangerous birds in the world, and they don’t tend to be particularly friendly to humans.

 A Florida man was attacked and killed by a cassowary, a large, flightless bird considered one of the most dangerous feathered creatures in the world https://t.co/uQvof0qo7i